For many, November is a month of giving thanks.

 - Psalm 9:1 — I will give thanks to you, LORD, with all my heart; I will tell of all your wonderful deeds.

-Tip: If you do this with a toddler or young preschooler, you can ask them what they are thankful for and write on the feathers for them.
+If you are doing this at home with a toddler or young preschooler, you can ask them what they are thankful for and write on the feathers for them.

 My son was so proud of his Thankful Turkey Paper Bag Puppet.
-And this momma loves that childish scrawl on the feathers (family/pets, home, food, god).
-This one just may be a craft I keep with all his school mementos.
+And this momma loves that childish scrawl on the feathers: family/pets, home, food, God.
+In fact, this is one of the crafts I’ve saved over the years.

 Other Turkey Crafts: